Analytic solutions of neutral hyperbolic black holes with scalar hair: Two neutral limits of an Einstein-Maxwell-dilaton system

 \section{Two neutral limits of an Einstein-Maxwell-dilaton system}

 We study the AdS$_4$ case in detail, and put higher-dimensional cases in Sec.~\ref{sec:adsd}.
 The action is

 where $F=dA$.
 The potential of the dilaton field is

 where $\alpha$ is a parameter, and the values of $\alpha=0$, $1/\sqrt{3}$, $1$, and $\sqrt{3}$ correspond to special cases of STU supergravity.
 This potential was found in \cite{Gao:2004tu}.
-A simpler derivation of this potential is given in Appendix~\ref{sec:constraint}, in which we will explain why this potential is ``privileged.''
+A derivation of this potential with weaker assumptions is given in Appendix~\ref{sec:constraint}, in which we explain why this potential is ``privileged''.